Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/14_laser_aim/index.md

 ## Conclusion

-Now, the player has a laser aim that always points to where they aim.
+Now, the player has a laser aim that always points to where they are aiming.
 It replaces our former target quad.
 The laser aim is a cube that is stretched in the Z direction, and its length is adjusted according to the player's orientation.

 | ![Laser aim](images/ch14_final-screen.png)  |
 | :-----------------------------------------------------------------------------------------------: |
 |                  **Figure 14-3: Final screenshot, laser aim!**                  |

 Our feedback and graphics improvement pass is finished!
 In the next two steps, we will focus on UI.
-First, add a message system to introduce some narration, then wrap up the game with a main menu and a game over screen.
+First, we'll add a message system to introduce some narration, then wrap up the game with a main menu and a game over screen.